-For 70 years, the Israeli-Palestinian conflict has affected the Middle East landscape.
-A comprehensive diplomatic solution has evaded international efforts, leaving some disillusioned about the prospect of peace.
+For more than 70 years, the Israeli-Palestinian conflict has affected the Middle East landscape.
+A comprehensive diplomatic solution has defied international efforts, leaving publics disillusioned about the prospect of peace.
 Large-scale violence ebbs and flows, leaving communities insecure and enabling the conflict to persist as a rallying tool for extremist actors, thereby demanding continued U.S. and international attention.

-Despite this short-term outlook, progress toward peace between Israelis and Palestinians remains possible.
-An established Israeli and Palestinian civil society ecosystem works to advance prospects for a just and lasting peace, and regional geopolitical shifts may offer new openings to forge progress toward Israeli-Palestinian and broader regional conflict resolution.
+Yet amid this challenging context lie pockets of potential for advancing a sustainable resolution to the conflict.
+An established Israeli and Palestinian civil society ecosystem works to advance prospects for a just and lasting peace, and regional geopolitical shifts could offer new openings to forge progress toward Israeli-Palestinian and broader regional conflict resolution.

-For three decades, the U.S. Institute of Peace has worked on the Israeli-Palestinian conflict and Arab-Israeli relations.
-Through dialogue, analysis, and joint action at the grassroots and policy levels, USIP works to strengthen diplomatic peacemaking efforts, enhance community security for Israelis and Palestinians, empower Palestinian and Israeli civil society actors to build trust within and between their societies, and build institutional capabilities that prepare the ground for a just, peaceful, and sustainable solution to the conflict.
+For three decades, USIP has worked on the Israeli-Palestinian conflict and Arab-Israeli relations.
+Through dialogue, analysis and joint action at the grassroots and policy levels, USIP works to strengthen diplomatic peacemaking efforts; empower Palestinian and Israeli civil society actors working to build trust within and between their societies; enhance community security for Israelis and Palestinians; and build institutional capabilities that prepare the ground for a just, peaceful and sustainable solution to the conflict.

 USIP has also supported over 200 grantees and more than two dozen fellows to conduct innovative work on the conflict.
 Recent work includes:

 USIP convenes American, Israeli, Palestinian and international experts to jointly develop analysis and actionable recommendations to inform the policy community.
 As a trusted convener across a spectrum of views, the Institute informs the policymaking process through working groups, analysis and briefings.
 This work includes: